AI & Agents

 To set up continuous integration, your pipeline needs to create a new Fastio workspace whenever a specific trigger occurs, like opening a new pull request.
 This approach makes sure each testing phase runs in a clean, isolated environment.

-Here is a ready-to-copy GitHub Actions YAML workflow that provisions a new workspace and captures its unique identifier for the next steps.
+Here is a ready-to-copy GitHub Actions YAML workflow that provisions a new workspace for each pull request.

 name: Provision Fastio Workspace